girder/large_image/docs/tilesource_options.rst

 Edges
 -----

 When a tile is requested at the right or bottom edge of the image, the tile could extend past the boundary of the image.
 If the image is not an even multiple of the tile size, the ``edge`` parameter determines how the tile is generated.
 A value of ``None`` or ``False`` will generate a standard sized tile where the area outside of the image space could have pixels of any color.
 An ``edge`` value of ``'crop'`` or ``True`` will return a tile that is smaller than the standard size.
-A value if the form of a hexadecimal encoded 8-bit-per-channel color (e.g., ``#rrggbb``) will ensure that the area outside of the image space is all that color.
+An ``edge`` value in the form of a hexadecimal encoded 8-bit-per-channel color (e.g., ``#rrggbb``) will ensure that the area outside of the image space is all that color.

 Style
 -----